LukaszLasota/fictional-university-WordPress/README.md

-# Kraina Szczęścia Site Build on Wordpress
+# Fictitious University Site Build on Wordpress

 Website of a fictitious university realized during the course.